This blog may contain affiliate links. Read our disclosure policy for more info.

 - Go hiking – This region has some pretty stellar hikes if you’re ready to get outside and get active.
 One of my favorites is Mt.
 Ida, which is a large 1,564-meter (5,131 feet) mountain south of Salmon Arm.
 There are a few routes to take up the mountain, but if you are up for a challenge, try the Mount Ida Loop.
 It’s a 33 km loop (20.5 miles) with 1,598 meters (5,242 feet) of elevation gain – quite the trek, but so worth it.
 If you are looking for a more low-key hike, try out Raven Trail or Shuswap North Rail Trail, both of which are fairly easy, and go around Shuswap Lake.

 - Visit the most Northern winery in BC – Larch Hills – You absolutely cannot visit this region of BC without trying out some local wines.
-Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar door tasting.
-Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass and take in the stunning views from their property.
+Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar-door tasting.
+Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass, and take in the stunning views from their property.

 - Walk the largest wooden Wharf in North America – I bet you didn’t think going to Salmon Arm meant visiting a record-setting wharf!
 As the longest wooden wharf in North America, it’s got a pretty interesting history.
 You can enjoy walking on the wharf year-round, taking in the scenery of Shuswap Lake.
-If you’re around during the summer, you’ve got to go and enjoy some live music and meal from food trucks!
+If you’re around during the summer, you’ve got to go and enjoy some live music and meals from food trucks!
 It’s got a fun, community feel to it, so make sure to get in on the action.

-Where to stay in Salmon Arm:
+Where to stay in Salmon Arm

 If you feel like you want more time in Salmon Arm (I don’t blame you!), stay overnight at one of Salmon Arm’s hotels.
 Because it is such a small town there aren’t too many choices but the Hilltop Inn is a popular one, especially with the larger rooms that can fit small families.
 This hotel also has a pool, free parking, and breakfast included.